hilldrew/chemex/scripts/README_GHS.md

 - A series of Excel spreadsheets organized by hazard class -- one XLSX file per hazard class, one chemical per row.

 **Note on identifiers:** If there are multiple CASRNs per chemical, then this script creates an identical entry for each of them, which also specifies a list of all the CASRNs associated with it.
 This is a compromise, and a decision that errs on the side of more aliasing.
 Such is life with CASRNs.

+### What the program does not do

+Importantly, this script *does not* take account of the limited number of individual errata/corrigenda that are provided on the NITE website as PDF files.
+(Why PDF?!)

 ### How to run it